by Paul Romani (M.Ed.)

 healthy hot lunch program

-Mandatory lunch program at Pear Tree School
+B.C.
+School Food Guidelines: Mandatory lunch program at Pear Tree School

-The Limitations of the BC School Food Guidelines
+The Limitations of the B.C.
+School Food Guidelines

 In terms of the guidelines’ application, they affect the sale of food and beverages in BC schools.